-Why, for example, are lefties so few, consistently representing just 10 percent of the population over the last 5,000 years?
+Why, for example, are lefties so few, consistently representing just 10 percent of the population over the last 5,000 years?1

-Might there be a biological advantage to siding with the majority, as professors Daniel Abrams and Mark Panaggio at Northwestern University propose ?
-(An efficient society, they assert, demands a high degree of cooperation, which resulted in a right-handed majority.”)1
+Might there be a biological advantage to siding with the majority, as professors Daniel Abrams and Mark Panaggio at Northwestern University proposed in their most recent research (An efficient society, they assert, demands a high degree of cooperation, which resulted in a right-handed majority.”)2

 International Left Handers Day, Aug.
 13, marks an excellent occasion to examine fact from fiction, dispel some common myths, and shine a spotlight on the latest research surrounding lefties.